terraform-redhat/terraform-provider-rhcs/examples/create_identity_provider/google/README.md

           ```
           export TF_VAR_google_client_id=<client_id>
           ```
-      1. This value should be your Google hosted domain that was generated in the previous step.
+      1. This value is your Google hosted domain that was generated in the previous step.
           ```
           export TF_VAR_google_hosted_domain='["<google_hosted_domain>"]'
           ```
-      1. This variable should be your full [OCM offline token](https://console.redhat.com/openshift/token) that you generated in the prerequisites.
+      1. This variable is your full [OpenShift Cluster Manager offline token](https://console.redhat.com/openshift/token) that you generated in the prerequisites.
           ```
           export TF_VAR_token=<ocm_offline_token>
           ```
-      1. This value should always point to `https://api.openshift.com` (unless you're a Red Hat engineer and you know of a different one ;) )
+      1. This value should always point to `https://api.openshift.com`.
           ```
           export TF_VAR_url=<ocm_url>
           ```
       1. The ID of the cluster for which you are creating the identity provider.
-This ID can be found in the CLI with the command `rosa list cluster`.
+This ID can be found in the `rosa` command-line interface (CLI) with the command `rosa list cluster`.
           ```
           export TF_VAR_cluster_id=<cluster_id>
           ```